Albert0i/jest-course/JJSR.md

 While table joining is an operation too important to be neglected and as yet it is an expensive operation, therefore secondary index is created although it is not mandatory to do so.

-Knowing the data distribution is a must in implementing *faceted search* in Redis.
+Lastly, knowing the data distribution is a must in implementing *faceted search* in Redis.

 - Access pattern